The Garden of Connection

 Photo: Hakima Abbas

-• Curator I Head of Communications
+• Head of Communication

-Anastasie is a visual artist, a cultural promoter, youth multimedia mentor and the CEO of ANAS VISION Group.
+• Anastasie is a visual artist, a cultural promoter, youth multimedia mentor and the CEO of ANAS VISION Group.
 She hails from the Democratic Republic of Congo.
 Through art and philosophy, she examines history, collective memory, and modernity, questioning established narratives.
 Colonialism's harms, modern slavery, migration, gender issues, conflict, womxn's societal roles, spiritual searches, and religious resentment are at the heart of her artistic and spiritual inquiries.
 By highlighting the inequalities between sociocultural blocks, her work examines assimilation, inculturation and acculturation in the intercultural exchanges between North-South and East-West societies.
 Her work has been regularly shown in Africa and Europe since 2018.

 Photo: Self-portrait